ddev/ddev/docs/content/users/install/docker-installation.md

     Docker Desktop for Mac can be downloaded from [docker.com](https://www.docker.com/products/docker-desktop).
 It has long been supported by DDEV and has extensive automated testing.
 It is not open-source, may require a license for many users, and sometimes has stability problems.

     !!!warning "Ports unavailable?"
         If you get messages like `Ports are not available... exposing port failed... is vmnetd running?` it means you need to check the "Allow privileged port mapping (requires password)" checkbox in the "Advanced" section of the Docker Desktop configuration.
-You may have to stop and restart Docker Desktop.
+You may have to stop and restart Docker Desktop, and you may have to turn it off, restart Docker Desktop, turn it on again, restart Docker Desktop.
 (More extensive problem resolution is in [Docker Desktop issue](https://github.com/docker/for-mac/issues/6677).)

     ### Rancher Desktop